hasansezertasan/not-just-a-todo-app/README.md

 # Not Just a Todo App

-> Every dev needs to build a todo app...
+> Experimental - Every dev needs to build a todo app...

 ## Table of Contents